tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 ### Define a new content type

-You'll need a content type that includes a location field.
+Now we need a content type that includes a location field.

 1. Navigate to admin/structure/types/add.
 2. Give your new content type a name (we called ours "Place"), then click "Save and manage fields."